Kwameop22/KPROJECT/README.md

-KPROJECT
+#TEMPERATURE CALC
-This is meant for storing my temperature calculator project
+This is meant for converting between degree Celsius, Fahrenheit and Kelvin